Indonesia to file cases against U.S. anti-subsidy duty on biodiesel

 “The government of Indonesia is even ready to defend the interest of Indonesian industry at the WTO.
 Just as the government has done against the EU and we won,” Pradnyawati said.

-The WTO ruled in favours of several challenges by Indonesia to anti-dumping duties imposed on its biodiesel exports to the European Union.
-(Reporting by Bernadette Christina Munthe; Writing by Fransiska Nangoy; Editing by Ed Davies and Alison Williams)
+The WTO ruled in favors of several challenges by Indonesia to anti-dumping duties imposed on its biodiesel exports to the European Union.

+Reporting by Bernadette Christina Munthe; Writing by Fransiska Nangoy; Editing by Ed Davies and Alison Williams